 startStreaming(mediaOption: MediaOption): Promise<void>;

 If you would like to stop streaming with face filters, call

-stopUsingExternalVideo().
+stopUsingExternalVideo() method, the host's media stream will return to the default camera.
 If you would like the host to stream from another camera, specify the device using the

 To watch the ongoing live event as a participant, download Sendbird Live sample app for iOS from The App Store, for Android from Google Play, or from Github.
 You can also use Live studio from Sendbird Dashboard to test Sendbird Live.